LordAmit/Brightness/README.md

 ## Installation

 There are mainly two options available.
 One is the easy installation method, involving installers designed for your distro, or a bash script based installer for all platforms.
-The other one is to compile it from source.

 ### Easy Installers